Approach and rotation of reconnecting topological defect lines in liquid crystal: Influencing factors of the mobility ratio

 \subsection{Simulations}

 We also probe the mobility ratio $\mu_2/\mu_1$ by performing 3D computations of the evolution of the $\vb{Q}$-tensor governed by \eqref{eq:QTensorEvolution}, for systems with a reduced twist elastic constant as considered in the previous section.
 For the free energy, we use the Maier-Saupe Ball-Majumdar potential for the bulk free energy density \cite{Ball.Majumdar10}, and \eqref{eqn:QElasticFreeEnergy} for the elastic free energy density.
-We use free nematic boundary conditions on the boundaries of the computational domain.
+Instead of applying Dirichlet or Neumann conditions, we directly solve the Euler-Lagrange equations for $\vb{Q}$ at the boundary.
 The computations are carried out using the Matlab/C++ finite element package FELICITY \cite{Walker18} while matrix inversions are performed using AGMG \cite{Notay10,Napov11,Napov12,Notay12}.
 We non-dimensionalize the system by scaling lengths in terms of the nematic correlation length, and times in terms of the nematic relaxation time.
 We fix the computational time step to $\Delta t = 0.2$.
 Further details involving the computational algorithm can be found in Ref.\,\cite{Schimming.Vinals.Walker21}.

 For the computations, we fix the ratio $L_2/L_1 = 2$, corresponding to an elastic constant ratio of $K_2/K_1 = 0.5$, similar to that of the experiment.
 To consider a pair of straight line disclinations that are initially apart by a distance $\delta_0$ in the $z$ direction and form an initial angle $\psi_0$ in the $xy$ plane around the $y$ axis [see also \figpref{fig:schematic}{a}], we initialize the system in a 3D domain of dimensions $[L_x,L_y,L_z]$ with director field